 I have been preserving food at home for some 30 years now and have collected many books on the subject over the years.
-The boiling water bath method is the one constant through all the information and opinions on the right way to preserve.
+The boiling water bath method is a constant thread throughout all the information and opinions on the best way to preserve.
 No matter what country I was in or what group I was working with, the science of home preserving all comes down to food safety.
-The boiling water bath was the safest method when it was developed over 200 years ago, and it is still the safest method today.
+The boiling water bath was the safest method when it was first developed over 200 years ago, and it remains the safest method today.

 I learned about the boiling water bath when living in Pennsylvania, a state heavily influenced by the large Amish population that lives there.
-Below I share the steps to ensure that your preserves are safe to eat years into the future, though I recommended always rotating your stock.
+Below, I share the steps to ensure that your preserves are safe to eat for years to come, although I recommend rotating your stock regularly.

 Boiling Water Bath method